taggartaa/AutoAnimalDoors/README.md

 If that time never occurs during the day (for instance, you specified 730 (meaning 7:30 am) but you woke up after that time because you passed out in the mines) the doors will still open unless it is past your specified doors close time.

+Doors will not open in the Winter or on Rainy/Thunder Stormy days.

 You could disable the animal doors opening automatically by setting the time to anything larger than your animal door close time.

 ### Closing animal doors automatically